 DISCLAIMER: this article is meant to be a guide to help you understand the implications of GDPR on your business as an event marketer.
 We are not lawyers.
 This is informational only and not legal advice.
 We recommend you contact your legal representative before taking any action to ensure GDPR compliance.

-European Union (EU) and European Economic Area (EEA), they have serious implications for American event marketers who do any sort of business with people in Europe.
+On May 25th, 2018, the European Union enacted the General Data Protection Regulation, better known as GDPR.
+While these new regulations were written specifically for countries in the European Union (EU) and European Economic Area (EEA), they have serious implications for American event marketers who do any sort of business with people in Europe.
 The most essential elements of event marketing such as lead capture, email marketing, and any other type of promotion involving personal data are required to be in compliance with GDPR.

 Event Marketing and GDPR Checklist

 View the infographic for a quick overview on what GDPR is, how it impacts event marketers, and what steps are required for compliance.
 And if you like what you see, please don't forget to share.

 GDPR has a direct affect on American event marketers because it means that the use of any EU citizen’s personal data by anyone in and outside of the EU and EEA is now strictly regulated.
 Which also means that every EU citizen you’ve ever acquired as a lead or contact is now subject to regulation.
 Be mindful that the law doesn’t just apply to data you’re capturing at future events, it also applies to any data you captured at any event, ever.
 So while you have to consider the new regulations for all of your events going forward, it’s equally important to get all of your data on European citizens in compliance with GDPR as soon as possible.

 How does GDPR impact event marketing?

 When considering the practical impact all of this will have on your event marketing business, think of GDPR as having three pillars: consent, centralized data management, and oversight.